andreed/GettingCleaningDataProject/README.md

 * activity_lbls has to contain a data frame with the activity ids and the lables

 Within that function, the following is processed:
 * File X_*.txt (measurements) is read into a data frame df_x.
 The file path and name are pasted together using the arguments "directory" and "filename".
+* File y_*.txt (activities) is read into a data frame.
+* File subject_*.txt (subjects) is read into data frame df_subject.
+* In the next step, all three data frames containing the measurements (df_x), the activities (df_y), and the subjects (df_subject) are added together with cbind.

+Until now, no further alteration has been done to the data, as I learned that at least merge() will change the sorting order (and cbind-ing reordered data would have made the data useless) and I wanted to avoid any unwanted change to the data.
+All selecting and merging takes place in the following lines
-This data frame is then reduced to only those columns, that contain "mean_" or "std_" in their names.
+* The data frame is then reduced to only those columns, that contain "mean_" or "std_" in their names.
 I don't take the columns that contain "meanFreq" as I think they are not required.
 In a real life scenario, I would have asked the team, whether these columns are required.
+In this step it is important to keep the columns "activity_id" and "subject"
-* File y_*.txt (activities) is read into a data frame.
-This data frame is then merged with a data frame containing the labes of the different activities.
-In the last step working on this data frame, only the activity label is stored.
-After line 21 the data frame df_y only contains the list of acitivty labels matching the number of lines of data frame df_x.
+* The data frame is then merged with a data frame containing the labels of the different activities. merge() reorders the data frame, therefore this step can only be done at this point of time.
-* File subject_*.txt (subjects) is read into data frame df_subject.
-This data frame doesn't have to be changed in any way.
-* As a last step, all three data frames containing the measurements (df_x), the activity labels (df_y), and the subjects (df_subject) are added together with cbind and changed to a data frame table.
+* Now, we have two columns in the data frame, containing the same information: activity_id and activity.
+As the requirement said to have the activity label in the data set, the column activity_id is deselected.
+* Now, the columns activity and subject are the last columns of the data frame.
+This isn't really bad, but for human readability it's nicer to have them at the beginning.
+Lines 36 and 39 take care about that.
-* the data frame table df_all is returned
+* After coercing the data frame df_all to a data frame table, it is returned

 ### Skript
 The rest of the script prepares the arguments for calling function read_files_to_df, calling it, and postprocessing the returned values.
 But one by one: